jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

     (iii) loss of a body part; or
     (iv) permanent or prolonged loss of a bodily function; and (b) requires treatment by or under the supervision of a veterinarian.
-(3) A person who commits an offence against this section is liable on conviction on indictment,— (a) in the case of an individual, to imprisonment for a term not exceeding 5 years or to a fine not exceeding $100,000 or to both:
+(3) A person who commits an offence against this section is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 5 years or to a fine not exceeding $100,000 or to both:
   (b) in the case of a body corporate, to a fine not exceeding $500,000.